zoni/dotfiles/src/.fonts/README.md

-These fonts are from [powerline-fonts](https://github.com/Lokaltog/powerline-fonts).
+These fonts are from [powerline-fonts](https://github.com/Lokaltog/powerline-fonts) and [Ubuntu font](https://design.ubuntu.com/font).